-- No student may park on campus without an approved parking permit.
-The cost of a permit is determined on a yearly basis by the school Administration.
-Permits are sold to Seniors first.
-Remaining permits will be distributed to Juniors via a lottery system.
-Students purchasing a parking permit must show a valid California Driver's License and make available a listing of all vehicles in use by their family.
-Permits are required for cars, trucks, and motorcycles.
-Sophomores may not park on campus. - The Permit must be visible in the student's vehicle at all times on campus.
-Students may park only in approved student parking areas. - Students requiring a replacement parking permit must pay full price. - Student drivers must follow the designated traffic pattern when entering and exiting school parking lots. - Parking is not permitted in the San Francisco Solano parish designated parking spots at any time. - Students who park off campus may not park in nearby shopping centers or apartment complexes.
-Local residents have been advised to contact law enforcement officials to hold SMCHS students accountable for their conduct off campus. - Students who park off campus need to be aware of posted street sweeping parking restrictions. - A permit to park on campus is not a guarantee of a parking space.
+- Juniors with an ASB Card - Juniors without an ASB Card - Students purchasing a parking permit must show a physical (no pictures, copies, etc.) valid California Driver's License and make available a listing of all vehicles in use by their family.
+Permits are required for cars, trucks, motorcycles, electric bikes, and electric scooters.
+Sophomores may not park on campus. - Parking permits are not transferrable and must be returned to SMCHS Security if not being used, if a student leaves SMCHS or if requested by the Administration.
+The reselling of any parking permit is strictly prohibited. - The Permit must be displayed inside the student's vehicle before arriving to campus and be always visible from outside the student's vehicle while parked on campus. - Students may only park in designated/approved student parking areas. - Students requiring a replacement parking permit must pay full price for that replacement.

+- Student drivers must follow the directions of SMCHS Security, including designated traffic pattern when entering and exiting school parking lots. - Parking is not permitted in the San Francisco Solano parish designated parking spots at any time. - Students who park off campus MUST register their vehicle with SMCHS Security.
+Students may not park in nearby shopping centers or apartment complexes.
+Local residents have been advised to contact law enforcement officials to hold SMCHS students accountable for their conduct off campus.
+Students who park off campus need to be aware of posted street sweeping parking restrictions. - A permit to park on campus is not a guarantee of a parking space.
 Parking is limited.
 Open parking for students is on an availability basis.
-Vehicles parked illegally in reserved parking areas (numbered spots) will receive a 3 hour Saturday detention and the vehicle may be towed at the owner's expense. - Bikes and scooters must be parked in the area designated for them.
-Students are not permitted to ride them on campus at any time.

-- Loitering in the Parking Areas before, during, or after school is not permitted.
+Vehicles parked illegally in reserved parking areas (numbered spots) will receive a 3-hour Saturday detention and the vehicle may be towed at the owner's expense. - Electric bikes, bicycles, and scooters must be registered with SMCHS Security.
+Students are only permitted to park in designated areas and must display an SMCHS parking sticker.
+Students are not permitted to ride them on campus at any time. - Loitering in the Parking Areas before, during, or after school is not permitted.
 Students may not go to the Parking Areas during the school day without permission and knowledge of the Dean's Office or Campus Security. - The speed limit on campus is ten (10) miles per hour.
-Students engaging in reckless and dangerous driving habits are subject to school issued discipline. - Santa Margarita is a closed campus.
+Students engaging in reckless and dangerous driving habits, on or off campus, are subject to school issued discipline and possible consequences from law enforcement. - Santa Margarita is a closed campus.
 This includes all parking areas.
 School Security Officers monitor the campus on a daily basis.
-Campus Security coordinates all matters pertaining to driving and parking on campus, including the issuing of citations and/or Detentions for driving/parking violations. - If a student vehicle is involved in any type of on-campus collision with another vehicle or property it is the student's responsibility to immediately notify the other party/owner and SMCHS security at (949) 279-7690.
+Campus Security coordinates all matter pertaining to driving and parking on campus, including the issuing of citations and/or Detentions for driving/parking violations. - If a student vehicle is involved in any type of on-campus collision with another vehicle or property it is the student's responsibility to immediately notify the other party/owner and SMCHS security at (949) 279-7690.
 Failure to notify and/or leaving the scene of an accident could result in disciplinary and/or legal consequences.
 Call 911 during an emergency.